-Detailed examination of music from the beginnings of Western Civilization through the conclusion of the Baroque period.
-Emphasis is placed on the listening and study of musical examples.
-Goal 2A environmental movement has shaped musical composition throughout history.
+Examines the relationship between music and the natural world, specifically ways in which the environmental movement has shaped musical composition throughout history.
 Covers a broad spectrum of popular and art music genres, ranging from Beethoven to Marvin Gaye to Radiohead.
 Identifies connections between music spanning multiple centuries and society's concern for enjoying and protecting the environment and the resources that it provides.
 ELO5 Arts - Sustainability